 Running on Gradient

 Due to the expensive nature of image generation, it's recommended that you use this package with a GPU on your local or remote machine.
 We will now go through a quick tutorial for using the Gradient pre-made fork of the GFP-GAN repo to run the package on a remote instance.

 Log in to Gradient, and navigate to a project space in Gradient you would like to work in.
 Then, create a new notebook using the button on the top right.

 Because this package is written in PyTorch, select the PyTorch runtime and suitable GPU for your purposes.
 This should run fine on the Free GPUs we have available to all users, depending on supply.

 The final step is to toggle the advanced options at the bottom of the page.
-Be sure to paste the url for the pre-made fork of the GFP-GAN repo here.
+Be sure to paste the url for the pre-made fork of the GFP-GAN repo here in the 'Workspace URL' box.
 Now you can start the notebook.

 Running GFP-GAN in Gradient

 Once your Notebook is ready, open up the notebook "Run-GFPGAN.ipynb."